All hospital parking free by year end

 The board already runs a park and ride service and is considering increasing the frequency.

-Hywel Dda University Health Board's car parking contracts for Prince Philip and Glangwili hospitals will expire by the end of this year.
+Hywel Dda University Health Board's car parking contracts for Prince Philip and Glangwili hospitals will expire in August - when parking charges will end.

-The board is looking at how it will manage free parking after then.
+"We are continuing to explore options for future management of car parking at the hospitals to help parking pressures for staff, patients and visitors now and in the future," added Gareth Skye, from the board.